Health Resources

 • carry the relevant documentation about the heart condition

-Those with cyanotic heart disease ("blue" due to reduced oxygen in the blood) can still travel but aircraft at altitude have less oxygen in the air than at ground level and so the blueness may be more apparent.
-This does not usually cause symptoms but if necessary airlines can arrange for additional oxygen to be available on the aircraft.
+Those with cyanotic heart disease ("blue" due to reduced oxygen in the blood) can still travel, but aircraft at altitude have less oxygen in the air than at ground level, so the blueness may be more apparent.
+This does not usually cause symptoms, but if necessary, airlines can arrange for additional oxygen to be available on the aircraft.

-For long aircraft flights it is sensible to use the support stockings and take aspirin or an equivalent unless your doctor advises against it.
+For long aircraft flights, it is recommended to use the support stockings and take aspirin or an equivalent unless your doctor advises against it.

 Diet

 Special diets are not normally necessary for those with heart disease.
-As with everyone it is important to have a balanced diet and not to eat to excess.
-It is however important to maintain a normal weight - excess weight means more work for the heart.
+As with everyone, it is important to have a balanced diet and not to eat to excess.
+However, it is important to maintain a normal weight - excess weight means more work for the heart.

 Infection

 Most children with heart disease are no more prone to infections than any other children.
-Some however are likely to get chest infections - particularly those with holes in the heart (ASD, VSD, PDA).
+However, some are likely to get chest infections - particularly those with holes in the heart (ASD, VSD, PDA).

-In addition, some heart diseases are also associated with an immune deficiency and infections therefore are more common.
+In addition, some heart diseases are also associated with an immune deficiency and infections, and therefore are more common.
 The majority of childhood infections are viruses and get better without antibiotics.
-In any case of doubt professional medical help should be sort and the doctor will decide if antibiotics are necessary.
+In any case of doubt, professional medical help should be sought, and the doctor will decide if antibiotics are necessary.

 Medication

-The majority of these medicine have been used for many years and are very safe but like all drugs side effects may occur - especially if there is another illness or a change in other medication.
-If unusual symptoms or side-effects occur whilst on medication it is important to inform the doctor immediately.
+The majority of these medicines have been used for many years and are very safe, but like all drugs, side effects may occur - especially if there is another illness or a change in other medication.
+If unusual symptoms or side effects occur whilst on medication, it is important to inform the doctor immediately.

 Pregnancy